georgeyhere/FPGA-Video-Processing/README.md

 Xilinx Floating-Point IP

-- used in multiply and fused multiply-add configurations
+- multiply and fused multiply-add configurations

+- fixed-point to floating-point conversion

+- floating-point to fixed-point conversion

 Image Filtering Algorithms

 - Gaussian Blur using 3x3 kernel

 - Sobel Edge Detection in x and y directions using two 3x3 kernels

+Misc

+- Xilinx FIFO Generator IP

+- multiple clock domains

 Will be updated as I go.